buttheadbob/MDK-SE/Text-Panels-and-Drawing-Sprites.md

 ```
 #### Clipping Sprites

-The final sprite type is a _clipping sprite._ This is a special type of sprite that allows you to create a rectangular area where everything _outside_ of it will be rejected by the renderer.
+The final sprite type is a _clipping sprite._ This is a special type of sprite that allows you to create a rectangular area where any pixels _outside_ of it will be rejected by the renderer.
 Take the following code segment:

 ```csharp
 // Here we add our clipping sprite.
 This is a simple rectangle.
 Nothing will be drawn outside it.